saltstack/salt/doc/topics/cloud/aws.rst

 NOTE: If ``image`` of a profile does not start with ``ami-``, latest image with that name will be used.
+For example, to create a CentOS 7 profile, instead of using the AMI like ``image: ami-1caef165``, we can use its name like ``image: 'CentOS Linux 7 x86_64 HVM EBS ENA 1803_01'``.
+We can also use a pattern like below to get the latest CentOS 7:

 .. code-block:: yaml